vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 You need to repeat these steps every time you make changes to your plugin.

 Another way to add a plugin is to leverage the power of Vue UI.
-You can run it with
+You can run it with:

 ```bash
 vue ui